 Donna is very proud of her community and considers it an honour to represent her own people.
 She is thankful for all her blessings and for the guidance of her community, her Elders and most of all, the Creator.

 The Rama First Nation Government employs over 400 staff members and is responsible for providing infrastructure, support services and protection for the community.
-This includes the operation of an elementary public school and daycare program; an urgent care health clinic; social services; emergency services including fire, police and emergency medical service (EMS); a recreation centre; and a senior’s home that offers independent living and an extended care facility.
+This includes the operation of an elementary public school and childcare program; an urgent care health clinic; social services; emergency services including fire, police and emergency medical service (EMS); a recreation centre; and a senior’s home that offers independent living and an extended care facility.
+A new Health Care facility is under construction that will bring community health care under one roof in 2021.

 In 2018, Rama celebrated the historic settlement of the Williams Treaties First Nations claim, reconciling treaties dating back to before Confederation.
 In addition to compensation, the communities negotiated the restoration of harvesting rights for their members, with Williams Treaties leadership playing a key role in this achievement.
-The ceremonial signing in Rama First Nation in November of 2018 brought all the communities together for a celebration.
+The ceremonial signing in Rama First Nation in November of 2018 brought all the communities for a celebration.
+In 2020, Rama First Nation has been addressing the pandemic.
+A community-wide education and monitoring program was implemented in March to protect members.
+Our community has reported five cases through to December 2020 and continues to work with health authorities in preventing COVID-19 spread.

 Kelly LaRocca, LL.B., serves as the Chief of the Mississaugas of Scugog Island First Nation.
 Chief LaRocca has served on the elected Council since 2008 and was elected as Chief in 2013.Read More